turingschool/try-turing/_posts/2015-01-06-javascript-integers.markdown

 tags: teachers
 ---

-* prompt for integer and change to integer

 Most programming languages, including JavaScript, allow you to manipulate numbers.
 Today, we'll focus on integers (positive and negative whole numbers).

 Before we start this section, create a new CodePen so that you can save the work you've already done.